elastic/kibana/FUNCTIONS.md

 base | *number* | Number to start at.
 Basically just adds this to the beginning of the series

 #### .derivative()
-Show the seriesList as bars
+Plot the change in values over time.

 *This function does not accept any arguments.*